mosuka/fluent-plugin-filter-geoip/README.md

 ### flatten

-If true, to flatten the result using field_delimiter (default: true).
+If true, to flatten the result using field_delimiter (default: false).

 ```
-flatten true
+flatten false
 ```

 ### locale